alpha8398/pornkeen-video-download/README.md

 pip install requests beautifulsoup4 lxml

-after running this save the code which i mentioned above
+after running this save the code(pornkeendownload.py) which i mentioned above

-and you can get the output of all videos now you can either download them or you can paste them in the html which i provided to view
+and you can get the output of all videos now you can either download them or you can paste them in the html(pornkeen video viewer.html)  which i provided to view

 NOTE :
 the cdns will change definetly